-After you finish the shaping step, you need to cut some pieces of polypropylene cotton, sew them together and cover them onto your ottoman, like the photo shown on the left.
+After you finish the shaping step, you need to cut some pieces of polypropylene cotton, sew them together and cover them onto your ottoman, like the photo shown on the left bottom.

-The purpose of having a layer of polypropylene cotton is to fill the little gap between the foam and the outermost cloth.
+The purpose of having a layer of polypropylene cotton is to fill the little gap between the foam and the fabric.

 Because of the complex sewing structure, I drew a sketch to separate different sections.
 It is always helpful to draw a clear completed sketch with dimensions.